 Norwich Steiner School Graduates

-Nine achieved the Level 3 Steiner School Certificate* (with 78% being awarded ‘highly commended’ or above); two gained a Level 2 certificate, and one student chose not to study towards the qualification, but instead worked to develop a portfolio of practical work.
+Nine achieved the Level 3 Steiner School Certificate* (with 78% being awarded ‘highly commended’ or above); three gained a Level 2 certificate (one of whom is expected to complete to Level 3 soon), and one student chose not to study towards the qualification, but instead worked to develop a portfolio of practical work.

 Where do our pupils go when they leave school?